loading basketball nba ishaan mishra

 This work was showcased during a company-wide all-hands meeting where I presented new deck templates and data visualization updates to the entire organization, setting a higher standard for storytelling and design consistency.
 Blake Chandlee, President of Global Business Solutions and former Facebook exec, recognized this impact as transformative, noting that my creative vision captured the heartbeat of the platform and accelerated TikTok’s global growth.
 I had a chance to speak with him about it on set for one of our global gaming events, TikTok Made Me Play It, where he said that the energy of the company reminded him of his early days at Meta.

 We defined a design system idea with Wolff Olins and our user side consumer team that captured TikTok’s spirit of remixing, surprising, and encouraging exploration.
 Whether it was a duet, the fun new content on your For You Page, or the origin of a new trend, we wanted the visuals to capture this energy.
 The identity needed to evolve constantly and stay fresh for every audience.
 My role was to work with the team to translate this concept into a system that could be scaled globally while retaining its sense of energy and discovery.
+By collaborating across the globe and with different functions, we were able to unify the brand across all the different parts of the organization.

 Each personality trait was given a visual expression so it would show up consistently in our photography, typography, and layouts.
 “Real” felt confident and honest, “lively” felt energetic and boundless, “daring” felt expressive and current, and “encouraging” felt inclusive and motivating.
 I oversaw how the team embedded these traits into every creative asset, especially on the business side.
 There needed to be a feeling of boundless creativity and joy in all of our digital and physical touchpoints.

 We built a flexible layout system that drew its structure directly from the layers of the TikTok logo, allowing our brand’s most iconic asset to become the foundation for design.
 The grid was intentionally crafted to feel dynamic rather than rigid, giving designers the ability to create endless unique compositions while still maintaining a cohesive visual language.
 Each layer could be combined, scaled, or remixed to suit the specific needs of a project, whether it was for core brand communications, campaign work, or creator-led experimental pieces.
 This grid is at the core of the TikTok Design System.
+The framework proved durable, absorbing change without losing coherence and governance became an enabler rather than a constraint.
+Consistency was achieved not through control, but through shared understanding.

 The team invested significant effort in defining a set of modes that addressed different use cases, from full-bleed photography to graphic-heavy treatments, ensuring that every composition type had clear guidance for typography, color application, and logo placement.
 These modes became a toolkit that balanced versatility with brand control, making it easy for regional teams to adapt assets for their markets while staying true to the TikTok identity.
 My role was to oversee the overarching design direction, providing feedback at each stage with Hamilton Tamayo and Francis Mikhail to make sure the system captured TikTok’s sense of energy and playfulness without drifting into inconsistency.
 I worked closely with designers to refine the rules so they were clear enough to protect recognizability yet open enough to invite creative exploration, ensuring the layout system could thrive across both global campaigns and locally driven content.
+The signal traveled further because it spoke in a voice people already trusted.

 The evolution of the design system unfolded more like an ecosystem taking shape than a project reaching completion.
 Each decision informed the next, creating a rhythm of observation, iteration, and response.
 It was less about defining absolute rules and more about shaping an environment where form and behavior could coexist in harmony.
 Typography, layout, and color were treated as interdependent forces that adapted through constant dialogue with real use.
 Nothing remained fixed for long because the goal was not permanence but resonance.
-The system learned from every launch, every market, and every creative experiment that stretched its edges, becoming stronger through participation rather than preservation.
+The system learned from every launch, every market, and every creative experiment that stretched its edges, becoming stronger through participation rather than preservation, over time we were able to add in and build new elements to the toolkit to make it more robust.

 Surprise and delight live in the small pivots that shift perception and invite a smile before thought can catch up.
 Within the TikTok brand system, these moments are woven into rhythm, pacing, and tone rather than layered on top.
 The idea is to create movement that feels alive and responsive, revealing something new each time without repeating the same trick twice.
 Visuals evolve through play, where color, scale, and tempo move together in unexpected harmony.
 This creates a sense of fluid unpredictability that mirrors the way content emerges and transforms on the platform.
 The work is not about control but about orchestrating chance, leaving room for discovery to appear naturally.
 In this way, delight becomes part of the design language itself, not as an interruption but as a pulse that reminds people that TikTok’s world is in constant motion, filled with surprise, and always ready to reveal another layer of wonder.
+Culture did not need to be translated, it was already embedded in the system.

 What emerged was a living framework that invited motion, variation, and discovery.
 Every component carried a sense of intention without feeling rigid, allowing the brand to breathe and evolve with culture.
 The process blurred the line between creation and calibration, treating feedback as fuel rather than correction.
 Teams across disciplines became co-authors in a shared language that valued rhythm over uniformity.
 Instead of striving for visual closure, the work stayed open, inviting new layers of meaning each time it was used.
 In that openness, the system found its continuity, growing through use rather than control, alive in every act of creation.